I am leading a webinar on content writing with Spark Niagara soon, so I thought I’d create an article on webinar script writing.

 After this, write the introduction.

-It should mention what the webinar is about, the benefit of watching it, and who you are.
+It should mention what the webinar is about, the benefits of watching it, and who you are.

 Try to write a script that’s based on bullet points to allow your creativity and ideas to shine versus reading it word for word.